-(25) “Heavy duty motor vehicle” has the same meaning as defined under OAR 340-256-0010.
+(24) “Heavy duty motor vehicle” has the same meaning as defined under OAR 340-256-0010.

-(26) “Import” means to bring a product from outside Oregon into Oregon.
+(25) “Import” means to bring a blendstock or a finished fuel from outside Oregon into Oregon.

-(27) “Importer” means the person who owns a product imported from outside Oregon into Oregon:
+(26) “Importer” means the person who imports a blendstock or a finished fuel from outside Oregon into Oregon:

-(a) With respect to any imported liquid product, it means the person who owns the fuel in the stationary storage tank into which the product was first transferred after it was imported into Oregon; or
+(a) With respect to any imported liquid fuel, it means the person who owns the fuel in the stationary storage tank into which the fuel was first transferred after it was imported into Oregon; or

-(b) With respect to any biogas, it means the person who owns the imported product upon receipt at a pipeline in Oregon through which the biogas is delivered in Oregon.
+(b) With respect to any biogas, it means the person who owns the imported biogas upon receipt at a pipeline in Oregon through which the biogas is delivered in Oregon.

-(28) “Large Oregon importer” means any person who imports more than 250,000 gallons of fuel in a given calendar year into Oregon.

-(29) “Light-duty motor vehicle” has the same meaning as defined under OAR 340-256-0010.
+(27) “Light-duty motor vehicle” has the same meaning as defined under OAR 340-256-0010.

-(30) “Lifecycle greenhouse gas emissions” means the:
+(28) “Lifecycle greenhouse gas emissions” means the: